michaeldawson/website/src/markdown-pages/alignment.md

 - _“Your policy should be: just a few games, here and there...”_
 - _“Make sure you limit your playing to 1 hour today, so you have time for other important things.
 Given that you’ve exceeded that limit now, 3 hours should **definitely** be the limit!”_
-- _“And above all, never forget: Everything in moderation!”_
+- _“And above all, never forget: Everything in Moderation!”_

 ## Alignment

 ![image](/rails.png)

 In the end, my real progress began when I realised that I needed more than what Moderation could offer me.
 And that's when I began to form my own principles of _Alignment_, which went on to become the starting point for the [Impulse App](https://impulse.training).
-These concepts are intended for people who are struggling with "loop-hole" patterns of some kind, whether chemical, behavioural, or mental.
+These concepts are intended for people who are struggling with "loop-hole" patterns of some kind, whether chemical, behavioural, or otherwise.

 So, what is this concept of Alignment?
 I like to picture it as a set of rails, like the ones that a train can run on.

 Firstly, I needed to recognise the things that were not serving my goals and my happiness, and then make a pledge to remove them from my life.
 I call this my list of _"Guidelines"_, and I think of it as the rail to the _left_.

-Secondly, I needed to be prepared for those Impulse moments in which those old patterns are triggered, and my brain just really wants to go down that familiar path.
+Secondly, I needed to be prepared for those Impulse moments in which those old patterns are triggered, and my brain just really wants to jump into that familiar action.
 I needed a list of _"Tactics"_ for these moments, and I think of it as the rail to the _right_.

 Finally, I needed to identify: what things are especially beneficial for me?
 What things are the things that can lift me up, boost my defences, and that I will generally just enjoy doing?
 I call this third list my _"Boosters"_, and I think of it as the special _"[power-rail](https://en.wikipedia.org/wiki/Third_rail)"_ running alongside the other two.